Welcome to the Computer Networks Research Group

 The Computer Networks group conducts research and teaching activities focusing on networked systems of all kinds, ranging from large-scale cloud data centers to tiny low-power IoT devices.
-The group is headed by Prof. Lin Wang
+In the era of AI proliferation, networked systems have become critical infrastructures for supporting both the training of large AI models in GPU clusters and the deployment of AI inference systems in IoT.
+Our research covers mainly these cutting-edge topics.

 News